striezel/scan-tool/readme.md

 ### Prerequisites

-To build the scan-tool from source you need a C++ compiler, CMake 3.8 or later, the cURL library (>=7.17), as well as the libarchive, libzip and zlib libraries. pkg-config is required to make it easier to find compiler options for the installed libraries.
+To build the scan-tool from source you need a C++ compiler with support for C++17, CMake 3.8 or later, the cURL library (>=7.17), as well as the libarchive, libzip and zlib libraries. pkg-config is required to make it easier to find compiler options for the installed libraries.
 It also helps to have Git, a distributed version control system, on your build